 The Southern Alps and Fiordland Restaurants

-Southern Alps and Fiordland Restaurant Reviews
+The Southern Alps and Fiordland Restaurant Reviews

 Queenstown, as the main regional resort, has the widest range of restaurants.
 Throughout the area, menus focus on local produce, seafood, lamb, and venison.
-Wine lists often highlight South Island wines, especially those from central Otago and Gibbston Valley.
+Wine lists often highlight South Island wines, especially those from Central Otago and Gibbston Valley.
 Cafés and restaurants driven by the summer tourist trade shorten their hours in winter.
 Dress standards are generally relaxed, with jeans or khakis acceptable almost everywhere.
 At high-end places, particularly in Queenstown, you'll need to reserve a table at least a day in advance.

-Browse Southern Alps and Fiordland Restaurants
+Browse The Southern Alps and Fiordland Restaurants

 GREAT AMERICAN VACATION